microsoft/fhir-starter/README.md

 The following Azure resources will be set up when you run `deployFhirStarter.bash`.
 Detailed deployment instructions are available in the [scripts](./scripts) directory.

 1) Azure API for FHIR
-2) Azure Key Vault (users can select to use an existing keyvault as long as they have Purge Secrets access)
+2) Azure Key Vault (users can select to use an existing Key Vault as long as they have Purge Secrets access)
 3) Azure AD Service Principal for RBAC [link](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli)
 4) Azure Resource Group
 5) Postman (for testing)